vhutshilomathoni/wgs-pipeline-assignment/README.md

 Below is a screenshot showing a confirmed mutation on Chromosome 19.
 The BAM alignment matches the variant stored in the SQLite database.

 ![IGV Screenshot of SNP at 19:61208](igv_snp.png)

+How to Run
+To execute this pipeline , use the following comand: nextflow run main.nf -profile standard